-The configure script in recent versions of R aims to choose a C compiler which supports C11: as the default in recent versions of gcc, LLVM clang and Apple clang is C17, that is what is likely to be chosen.
-On the other hand, until R 4.3.0 the makefiles for the Windows build specified C99.
-They now use the compiler default which for the recommended compiler is C17.
+The configure script in recent previous versions of R aimed to choose a C compiler which supported C11: as the default in recent versions of gcc (prior to 15), LLVM clang and Apple clang is C17, that is what is likely to be chosen.
+On the other hand, until R 4.3.0 the makefiles for the Windows build specified C99 and up to R 4.4.3 used the compiler default which for the recommended compiler was C17.